Akinzou/TradeLockerBot/README.md

 +[INFO] tradelocker.tradelocker_api 2024-05-30 11:25:31,834 tradelocker_api _auth_with_password: 665 Successfully fetched authentication tokens
 ```
+Additionally, check on which account you are signed in; it will print the number and ID.

 ### Access the Webhook Bot
 You can now access the webhook bot at: